 - If your Power of Attorney does not indicate that it is durable, it may become ineffective in the event you are incapacitated (non-durable).
 Because most people want the Power of Attorney to be effective in the event they are incapacitated and therefore unable to make their own decisions, a non-durable POA is generally not preferable.
 Having a Power of Attorney drafted by one of our Toms River attorneys can help you avoid this result and ensure that your Power of Attorney is effective when you need it most.

 - If you execute a Durable Power of Attorney, the document can go into effect the day it is signed and will continue to be effective in the event of any future incapacity.
 This is the more popular type of POA, because most people want the document to be in effect when they are unable to manage their own affairs.

 - A Springing Power of Attorney, on the other hand, will only become effective upon incapacitation.
 Springing POAs often require doctor determinations that the principal has become incapacitated, creating delays and extra costs involved with making the Power of Attorney effective.

 NOTE: This page is for general information only and is not be solely relied upon.
-If you have questions about your estate plan, please contact a Toms River attorney at the Law Offices of Apicelli, Costanzo & Russom today!
+If you have questions about your estate plan, please contact a Toms River attorney at Costanzo & Russom Law Group today!